Skip to content

 • transcript_baseline_tokens: The raw API token sum from the last assistant entry in the JSONL transcript (0 when unavailable or use_transcript_baseline: false).
 Useful for diagnosing estimation accuracy.

-• result_token_count: The authoritative input_tokens + cache_read_input_tokens + output_tokens total from the most recent stream-json result event, written by the on_usage callback in process_issue_inplace.
+• result_token_count: The authoritative input_tokens + output_tokens total from the most recent stream-json result event, written by the _on_usage_writer callback in process_issue_inplace (note: this does not include cache_read_input_tokens, contrary to other heuristic estimators in the file).
 When non-zero, the context monitor uses this value directly instead of heuristics or the transcript baseline (zero lag, maximum accuracy).

 Troubleshooting